History of the Czech lands: Copper Age and Bronze Age

 Corded Ware culture in the north and Baden culture in the south were the predominant cultures in the Czech Lands throughout the Copper Age.
+The Bell Beaker culture represented the transition from the Copper Age to the Bronze Age.
 With the start of the Bronze Age, Únětice culture appeared.
 This culture got its name from a village near Prague, where the first discovery was made in the 1870s.
 Many of their burial mounds were uncovered, mostly in central Bohemia.
-Urnfield culture is a blanket term for various Bronze Age cultures who cremated their dead and buried the urns with their ashes.
-Hallstatt culture was the last culture of the Late Bronze Age and Early Iron Age.
+It was followed by the Middle Bronze Age Tumulus culture from around 1600 BC.
+The Urnfield culture is blanket term for various Late Bronze Age cultures dating from c.
+1300-800 BC who cremated their dead and buried the urns with their ashes.
+The Hallstatt culture was the last culture of the Late Bronze Age and Early Iron Age.
 The key archeological site of the Hallstatt culture in the Czech Lands is the Býčí skála Cave, where a rare bronze statue of a bull was found.
 Many of these archeological sites were occupied by multiple cultures throughout the ancient times.

 Iron Age

 The area was settled by the Celtic tribes at the start of the Iron Age.
 The most prominent tribe in Bohemia were the Boii (plural), who gave the area the name of Boiohaemia (Latin for the land of Boii), which later turned into Bohemia.
 Before the start of the 1st century CE, they were pushed out by various Germanic tribes (Marcomanni, Quadi, Lombards).
+Around 60 to 50 BC, the Dacian king Burebista established an empire that extended its reach into the lands of the Boii.
+The Dacian occupation primarily affected modern-day Slovakia but also held sway over regions of present-day Czech Republic and Pannonia.
+Following Burebista's demise in 44 BC, his empire crumbled, liberating the lands of the Boii from Dacian rule.
 Traces of Roman army camps were found in south Moravia, most notably near Mušov.
 The winter camp in Mušov was built to house approximately 20,000 soldiers.
 The Romans were repeatedly at war with the Marcomanni tribe during the first two centuries CE.
 Germanic towns are described on the Map of Ptolemaios from the 2nd century, e.g. Coridorgis for Jihlava.